 Exploring Wadi Shab & Bimmah Sinkhole

 The drive from Muscat to Bimmah Sinkhole is around two hours and Wadi Shab is located 20 minutes further ahead.
 So rationally, I went to Bimmah Sinkhole first and was there right at the opening time.
 However this was a mistake as the sun is not shining right down the sinkhole at 8:00 AM.
-Looking down the sinkhole it all looked dark and not very appealing, so I decided to drive to Wadi Shab and visit it again on the way home.
+Looking down the sinkhole, everything looked dark and not very appealing, so I decided to drive to Wadi Shab and visit it again on the way home.

 Wadi Shab (meaning gorge between the cliff) is THE thing to do in Oman!
 It’s quite the adventure going from the parking lot to the emerald green water pool at Wadi Shab.
-First you pay 1 OMR to cross the river with a boat, the trip only take 2 minutes, then you have to hike 1 hour to the water pool.
+First you pay 1 OMR to cross the river with a boat, the trip only take 2 minutes, then you have to walk 45 minutes to the water pool.
 First part is flat and quite easy.
 Then you must go through (sometimes climb) the rocks and continue for about 40 minutes.
 I definitely recommend to go in the morning since it is very hot!
-Even though the canyons will provide you with some shade during the hike, but you will also be exposed to a lot of sun.
-It’s quite a hike and there are no signs, so you just have to continue straight until you reach the water pool.
+Even though the canyons will provide you with some shade, you will also be exposed to a lot of sun.
+It’s quite a moderate walk and there are no signs, so you just have to continue straight until you reach the water pool.
 But it is definitely worth the effort and time!
 I saw some elders doing it and it seemed like they struggled a bit.

-After hiking for 1 hour in the sun, you will finally arrive to the water pool and the water is so refreshing – it is almost glittering.
+After 45 minutes, you will finally arrive to the water pool and the water is so refreshing – it is almost glittering.
 You can swim through the cave and reach a waterfall, but I didn’t do it as I’m not the best swimmer.
 You can easily spend 2-3 hours here (remember snacks and water!).

 On the way home I stopped by the Sinkhole again.
 It’s was much nicer, but more like a stop and not a destination.

-Spending a night in the Oman desert – Wahiba Sands
+Wahiba Sands - a night in the desert

 Staying a night in the Wahiba Sands has been one of the best experiences so far!
 It’s an amazing experience to walk around the camp site under the stars during night time and see camels walking freely around.

 I was in Oman for 8 days and felt that I experienced most things.
 However, I feel there is more to see and do such as exploring the Jabal Akhdar Mountains and Salalah, which can easily be mistaken for the Garden of Eden.
-If you want to experience the latter, I would say 14-16 days would be perfect!
+If you want to experience the latter, I would say 14-16 days in total would be perfect for visiting Oman!